Design Miami 2017

 The outcome speaks to the senses: a certain feel, a certain light, a certain emotion.

-This is a whirlwind journey of curiosity, one that has led Rami to artisans to learn and preserve crafts that are being abandoned and disappearing.
+This is a whirlwind journey of curiosity, one that has led Rumi to artisans to learn and preserve crafts that are being abandoned and disappearing.

-Here, take a look into Rami’s world: a parallel dimension that revolves around a worktable where everything is laid bare and finessed into living, breathing works
+Here, take a look into Rumi’s world: a parallel dimension that revolves around a worktable where everything is laid bare and finessed into living, breathing works.

 Stephanie Sayar and Charbel Gharibeh are Lebanese based designers.